John Ford (bishop)

-John Frank Ford (born 14 January 1952) is a retired British Anglican bishop.
+John Frank Ford (born 14 January 1952) is a British former Anglican bishop.
 From 2013 to 2019 he was the Bishop of The Murray in the Anglican Church of Australia.
-From 2005 to 2013, he was the Bishop of Plymouth, a suffragan see in the Diocese of Exeter, England.
+From 2005 to 2013, he was the Bishop of Plymouth, a suffragan bishopric in the Diocese of Exeter in the Church of England.
+In November 2025 he was received into the Roman Catholic Church.

 Early life

 Ford was educated at the Southampton College of Technology.
 From 1976 to 1979, he studied for ordination at Chichester Theological College.

 Ordained ministry

 Ford was ordained in the Church of England as a deacon in 1979 and as a priest in 1980.
-He began his career with a curacy at Christ Church, Forest Hill after which he was Vicar of St Augustine's Lee and then domestic chaplain to the Bishop of Horsham.
-From 1994 to 2000, he served as a diocesan missioner for the Diocese of Chichester.
+He began his career with a curacy at Christ Church, Forest Hill after which he was vicar of St Augustine's Lee and then domestic chaplain to the Bishop of Horsham.
+From 1994 to 2000, he was a diocesan missioner for the Diocese of Chichester.
 From 2000 to 2005, he was a residentiary canon and precentor of Chichester Cathedral.